abpframework/abp/docs/en/Apps/VoloDocs.md

 http://apps.abp.io/VoloDocs/VoloDocs.linux-x64.zip - **Linux**

+Notice that, all installations are self-contained deployments.
+It means all the required third-party dependencies along with the version of .NET Core is included.
+So you don't need to install any .NET Core SDK / Runtime.

 ## Folder Structure

 When you extract the `VoloDocs.*.zip` file, you will see a `Web` folder and a `Migrator` folder.
 The `Web` folder contains the website files and `Migrator` contains the application to build your database.
 Before publishing your website, you need to create a new database or update your existing database to the latest.
 If this is the first time you install VoloDocs, `Migrator` will create a new database for you, otherwise it updates to the latest version.
 The only setting you need to configure, is the `ConnectionString` which is located in the `appsettings.json` file.
 See the next section to learn how to configure your VoloDocs application.